walkandride/H1B-ViSA-Project/README.md

 ## Problem
 A small group wants to investigate the impact of this action.
-They would like to answer such questions as how many people apply for H1-B visa and what type of positions are filled.
-With the effects of COVID-19 and the reduction in educated immigrants, can US citizens fill the need?
-Are certain countires targeted for H1-B visas?
+They would like to answer questions such as how many people apply for H1-B visas and what type of positions are being filled.
+With the effects of COVID-19 and the reduction of immigrants, can US citizens fill the talent void?
+Are certain countries targeted for H1-B visas?

 The goal is to manage disparate data across various systems and provide a [Single Source of Truth](https://www.forbes.com/sites/brentdykes/2018/01/10/single-version-of-truth-why-your-company-must-speak-the-same-data-language/#1a6047b81ab3) for this H1-B visa information.